andrew-gordon/Gord0.ChunkyMonkey.CodeGenerator/README.md

 ## ```IEnumerable<TInstance> Chunk(int chunkSize)```

+* The chunk size is the maximum number of values held in chunked collection properties.
 * Only partial and non-static classes can be chunked.
 This is because the code generates generates a partial class containing the methods above for each chunked class.
 * Non-chunkable properties are repeated for each chunked instance.
 * If a collection (list, collection, array or dictionary) property's values are exhausted, subsequent chunks will contain an empty collection for the property value.